 Bonus Tip: in this image, the long sides of the pool shell remain completely straight under its own weight which is a sign of strength and quality.
 In the image above, you can see the shell is sagging across the top and bowing across the bottom while under its own weight.

 Let's say you find a pool that doesn't have the three indicators.
 Does it mean it is a terrible pool that will cause you endless problems?
 Not necessarily.
-You may have 20 years of trouble free swimming.
+You may have 20 years of trouble-free swimming.
 You'll definitely spend more time on the end of your pool broom cleaning your pool but that's not the end of the world for some.
-What is really important is that your buying decision is an informed decision so you know what you are buying.
+What is really important is that your buying decision is an informed decision so you know what your hard-earned cash is actually buying.

 About The Author